Alliedium/awesome-kubernetes/10-postgres-operator/README.md

 where you can edit settings and apply changes without stopping the PostgreSQL cluster

-### 5. Watch how the cluster is creating in OpenLens
+### 5. Watch how Postgres cluster is creating in OpenLens
 - Workloads / StatefulSets
 - Custom Resources / acid.zalan.do / postgresql